BlueNightSt4rs/BlueNightSt4rs/README.md

 ☀︎ I am the CEO of gambleghost, dont piss me by saying youre one or i am not.

-• I like every adult x adult ships unless..
+• I like every adult x adult (Im not a dark/pro shipper!!) ships unless..

  - Angryhugs
  - Teacase